-While we anticipated LILRB5 expression to be predominantly on antigen presenting cells (APC), with its expression on T cells somewhat unusual, LILRB1 is also known to be expressed on T cells, and thus such a precedent exists37.
+While we anticipated LILRB5 expression to be predominantly on antigen presenting cells (APC), with its expression on T cells somewhat unusual, LILRB1 is also known to be expressed on T cells, and thus such a precedent exists.

-LILRB5 ligation increases proliferation of cytotoxic, but not helper, T cells functions of monocytic cells13.
-Given the unexpected expression of LILRB5 on T cells, we investigated the potential functions of LILRB5 by crosslinking this receptor and analysing the effects using an allogeneic mixed lymphocyte reaction (figure 9).
+LILRB5 ligation increases proliferation of cytotoxic, but not helper, T cells.
+Individual receptors in the LILR family exert functional effects that vary between cell types.
+The majority of studies to date have focussed on the effects of LILR activity on antigen presenting functions of monocytic cells.
+Given the unexpected expression of LILRB5 on T cells, we investigated the potential functions of LILRB5 by crosslinking this receptor and analysing the effects using an allogeneic mixed lymphocyte reaction (Fig. 9).